wb-bgs/eCSE04-8/libs/globlibi/README.md

 This library contains general code for fitting global geomagnetic models;
 it makes use of the [SLATEC library](../slatec/README.md).

-The GlobLibI library is required by the World Magnetic Anomaly Model application (WMAM).
+The GlobLibI library is required by the World Magnetic Anomaly Model (WMAM) code.
 The [build.sh](build.sh) script builds globlibi for [ARCHER2](https://www.archer2.ac.uk/).

 Simply run `./build.sh <CPE release> <compiler environment> <build type>` to build the GlobLibI library.